 The mission of the division is to assess California’s energy systems and trends, providing information for decision-makers and the public that produce policies that balance the need for adequate resources with economic, public health, safety, and environmental goals.
 The division’s emphasis is to expand staff capabilities in the latest modeling and analytical techniques.

-The Demand Analysis Office provides energy demand forecasts to policy makers and utilities by collecting and analyzing data on electricity peak demand and consumption, natural gas consumption, and transportation fuel use.
-In developing these forecasts, the office uses projected economic and demographic growth, projected changes in rates and other cost factors, estimated impacts of energy efficiency efforts, and historical weather data.
+The Demand Analysis Branch produces electricity and natural gas demand forecasts used by other energy agencies and utilities for energy system planning.
+The Demand Analysis team collects and analyzes data on annual electricity and natural gas consumption, electricity hourly demand, and transportation fuel use.
+In developing these forecasts, the office uses projected economic and demographic growth, projected changes in rates and other cost factors, estimated impacts of energy efficiency and electrification efforts, and historical and projected weather and climate change data.

 The Data Integration Branch collects, analyzes, and reports on energy industry data.
 The office provides essential statistics and facts used to assess and develop energy policy, including data on:

 - Electricity and natural gas consumption

 - Refinery and petroleum supply

 The branch administers surveys studying how Californians use energy and participates in state emergency planning and response.
 Engineers and other experienced professionals in the branch manage and analyze the large variety of energy data collected.